inspired/TA-cisco_ios/README.md

 ##### Fixed issues

-Version 2.7.0 of the Cisco Networks Add-on fixes the following issues:
+Version 2.6.1 of the Cisco Networks Add-on fixes the following issues:

-- Network Interface short names are now normalized OOTB without macros thanks to Splunk 8.1 EVAL lookups
+- Corrections for Splunk Connect for Syslog data ingest
 - Excludes Cisco FTD events from being part of field extractions and sourcetype rewrites
 - Adds ACI field extraction (for Faults)
+- This will be the LAST release of this app compatible with Splunk 8.0 and lower

 ##### Known issues

-Version 2.7.0 of the Cisco Networks Add-on has the following known issues:
+Version 2.6.1 of the Cisco Networks Add-on has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.7.0 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.6.1 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - Icon by Yudha Agung Pribadi (https://www.iconfinder.com/iconsets/networking-icons-1)